San Francisco beaches combine great views with the fresh tang of cold ocean breakers, perfect for long walks or just contemplation.

 Just inside the Golden Gate, Crissy Field has a wide, sandy beach with a pretty view of the bridge and Alcatraz.
 It's a short, 10 minute walk from Fisherman's Wharf.
 Of the San Francisco beaches, this one's the most popular with windsurfers.

 This San Francisco beach is in a protected cove at the western end of Fisherman's Wharf, an easy stroll from the popular tourist areas.
 Great spot for a peaceful picnic on the sand and taking a break from the crowds at Pier 39.
 Most popular (and safest) for swimming of all our beaches.

 At the western tip of San Francisco, jutting out into ocean, is Lands End: a nature park of steep cliffs with beautiful views of the Golden Gate Bridge and the Marin Headlands.
 It has a small, rocky beach, called Mile Rock Beach, accessible from the Coastal Trail.
 Wonderful beach to walk to.

-More info on hiking at Lands End.
+More info on Mile Rock Beach and hiking at beautiful Lands End.